mozilla-releng/relengdocs/procedures/release-duty/index.rst

 <https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&cloned_bug_id=1626312&product=Release%20Engineering&component=Applications%3A%20Shipit%20%28backend%29>`__
 component requesting to be granted shipit access.

-Have someone in Release Engineering vouch for you in the bug.
+Replace the email in the Summary field and have someone in Release Engineering vouch for you in the bug.

 How to get Balrog access